Test TLS connection to Docker Hub

 sudo systemctl restart dockerFor Docker Desktop (Windows/Mac): Go to Settings > Docker Engine and add the DNS configuration to the JSON editor.

-2. Temporarily disable your firewall to test:
+2. Temporarily disable your firewall only as a diagnostic, then re-enable it:

 # On Ubuntu/Debian